9 Classical Pieces About Spring

 0:00

-Music about nature seems to written only slightly less frequently than music about love or religion.
+Music about nature seems to be written only slightly less frequently than music about love or religion.
 Within this genre, springtime might be the most popular topic.
 It’s not surprising that many composers have written pieces on it.
-What is surprising, though, are the variety of ways they’ve found to express this season and the accompanying emotions.
+What is surprising, though, is the variety of ways they’ve found to express this season and the accompanying emotions.
 Here are nine famous composers who gave us their unique renditions.

 Vivaldi’s ‘Spring’ Concerto